naijnaur93/xv6-labs-2021/README.md

     release(&ref_count.lock);
 ```

-Note `line 13`, I intend to kill the process when the memory is unavailable, but I did not stop the execution of `memmove`, so when `kalloc()` returned 0, it still move the contents to the address `0x0`, which cause the kernel trap to panic.
+Note: `line 13`, I intend to kill the process when the memory is unavailable, but I did not stop the execution of `memmove`, so when `kalloc()` returned 0, it still move the contents to the address `0x0`, which cause the kernel trap to panic.

 So I need to jump out of the `if` clause when `kalloc()` returns 0.